Roll20/roll20-character-sheets/Palladium Fantasy 1E/ReadMe.md

 ### Menu Roll Template
 - You can also call the template as &{template:menu}.
-- The main difference is that the description section will now center all text.
+- The main difference is that the description section will display all text centered, bold, and in italics.
 I use this for all chat menus.

 ### Roll Template Example
 This example is the macro I use for the healer ability Healing Touch.